stakater/kubestackplus-docs/content/managed-addons/monitoring-stack/app-alerts.md

 ## Excluding a user-defined project from monitoring

 Individual user-defined projects can be excluded from user workload monitoring.
-To do so, simply add the `openshift.io/user-monitoring` label to the project’s namespace with a value of false.
+To do so, simply add the `openshift.io/user-monitoring` label to the project's namespace with a value of false.

 Add the label to the project namespace: